Mathews Athanasius: Reformation

-The Malankara Church was following the teachings of Jesus as told to them by St. Thomas & St. Bartholomew and had copies of the original Peshittha Bible and were following the practices of the East Syriac church which was founded by St. Thomas and his disciples.
-St. Addai and St. Mari, and which practiced prayers to and for the dead, veneration of icons, believed in the seven sacraments and the real presence of Christ in the Eucharist.
-But things changed with the arrival of Vasco Da Gama on Sunday 20 May 1498.
-The teachings of the Roman Catholic Church were inculcated into the original teachings: prayers to and for the dead, Veneration of icons, Celibacy of priests, and so on with only Celibacy of priests being something new and even the Roman Catholics had adopted it late.
-Many other practices of the Malankara Church become deplorable in his view.
-So he and his friends stood at the helm of a reformation movement that was already there in the church pioneered by Abraham Malpan, a practice of bringing the church to its radix form as Bible Principles.

-His whole time he spent in bringing his Church to the Bible and to its "original purity" as evoked by Abraham Malpan.
+The Malankara Church traditionally traces its origins to the evangelistic activity attributed to apostles, St. Thomas and St. Bartholomew.
+It preserved early Syriac Christian traditions, including the use of the Peshitta Bible and liturgical practices associated with the East Syriac tradition, which is linked in ecclesiastical tradition to figures such as St. Addai and St. Mari.
+These traditions have historically included practices such as prayers for the dead, veneration of icons, belief in the sacraments, and affirmation of the real presence of Christ in the Eucharist.

+The arrival of the Portuguese explorer Vasco da Gama in 1498 marked the beginning of increased Roman Catholic influence on the Malankara Church.
+This interaction introduced changes in ecclesiastical practice and administration, leading to tensions and subsequent divisions within the St. Thomas Christian community over the following centuries.

+By the nineteenth century, reformist movements emerged within the Church, seeking a return to what they perceived as its earlier biblical and liturgical foundations.
+Among the prominent leaders of this movement was Abraham Malpan, whose efforts, along with those of his associates, contributed to the broader reform process that sought to revise liturgical practices and restore what was understood as a more original form of worship based on scriptural principles.

-In 1856 inspired by the Anglican missionaries cooperated in the Old Syrian Seminary at Kottayam, he printed and distributed prayer books in Malayalam, leaving out a prayer to Saint Mary.
+In 1856 inspired by the Anglican missionaries cooperated in the Old Syrian Seminary at Kottayam, Mar Athanasius printed and distributed prayer books in Malayalam, leaving out a prayer to Saint Mary.

 Holy Communion services were conducted in Malayalam the language of the people of Malabar, abandoning Syriac Aramaic the language of the Peshitta, and the linguistic link that both West Syriac and East Syriac churches had to the Aramaic speaking Jesus Christ.

 While with the Patriarch at Antioch, he was asked to preach at worship services.
 He continued this new practice after coming to Kerala.
 He encouraged clergy to read the Bible and interpret it to the common people of parishes.

-Allowed Tamil missionaries to preach at various churches.

-He was against honoring icons and statues, so he removed the statue of Saint Mary from Manarcaud Church (near Kottayam), and at Puthupally church, near Kottayam.
+Mar Athanasius also allowed Tamil missionaries to preach at various churches and as he was against honoring icons and statues, Mar Athanasius removed the statue of Saint Mary from Manarcaud Church (near Kottayam), and at Puthupally church, near Kottayam.

-Social reforms

-Athanasius was a social reformer also.
-He did a lot of things to help to improve the conditions of society.
-Some of the schools were run by the Malankara Church.
-Athanasius advised the government to give some of the grant to the schools as an encouragement.
-Government approved this proposal and gave grants to more than sixty schools.
+Mathews Mar Athanasius was also active in social reform initiatives.
+He contributed to efforts aimed at improving educational and social conditions within the community.
+At the time, several schools were operated under the auspices of the Malankara Church.
+He is recorded as having advised the government to extend financial assistance to these institutions as a means of encouragement and support.
+The proposal was accepted, and governmental grants were subsequently provided to more than sixty schools affiliated with the Church.